werew/gimme/README.md

                           (DONE: exit coordinator)
                           (TODO: finish cond based on resource availability)

-- Implement human cli (!)
+- Shuffled consumers at each turn
+- Build a class for writing logs
 - Strategies
 - Clean imports

-- Build a class for writing logs
+- Implement human cli (DONE)
 - Protect concurrent access to resources Consumer (DONE)
 - Protect concurrent access to resource in productor (DONE)
 - Turn management should be in commont to all agents (DONE)